sebastianchengg/Trainingbot/README.md

-# Bot to register for trainings on SiT's webpage
+# Trainingbot

-Unuseable after they added DDoS filter
+Bot to register for trainings on SiT's webpage Unuseable after they added DDoS filter